back

 Corporate design

-How to define your corporate identity
+How to create corporate identity?

-The starting point of your corporate identity strategy is to begin from within the organization.
+The starting point of your corporate identity strategy is to begin from within the organization

 As a CEO you should have an idea of what your unique value proposition is and what the key values and brand promise are.
 But you should also make sure to look into how your own employees perceive you and see what stands out for them.
 You might not think much about tweaking a tagline, but if it comes from the right source, it could become an integral part of your corporate identity.
 Just think of Nike’s “Just do it”!